CaptainSapphire/PH-s-Blog/_posts/2025-09-24-GWC Workshop-AI for the Job Hunt.md

 - Go to ChatGPT and provide the job description and your resume and input the prompt above
 - Review the ChatGPT output

+Level 2: Make a STAR Technique GPT
+- *Pro account needed
+- How can I use AI to practice telling stories about my work in my interview?

 ## Thank you to...